igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 The second reason is that the variables that store GPIO pins are rather large.
 On the AVR hardware architecture, manipulating a GPIO pin requires knowing three different I/O registers (DDRn, PORTn, and PINn) and a bit number.
-Access an analog pin requires a corresponding analog-to-digital channel number.
+Accessing an analog pin requires a corresponding analog-to-digital channel number.
 Manipulating a PWM pin requires knowing two additional registers (OCRn[A/B] and TCCRnA) and another bit number (COMn[A/B]1).
 So a general-purpose variable representing a GPIO pin has to store all of these